top of page

 At that point, the problem is no longer operational but normative.
 Because craft is not what you desire but what you can consistently enact.
 A practice that claims seriousness but relies indefinitely on inconsistency is living inside a contradiction.
 And contradictions do not resolve themselves.

-If excellence is truly our orientation, then infrastructure is not optional.
-We must create a system to solve the structural problem itself.
-A facility that prioritises process clarity, repeatability, automation, and dignity of production.
+If excellence is truly our orientation, then we must create a system that prioritises craft, process clarity, repeatability, automation, and dignity of production.

 To continue producing without addressing this problem would have been easier.
 This is the unglamorous work we would rather not have to do, it is heavy and slow.
-It pulls attention away from the seductive parts of the practice and demands a different kind of devotion: devotion to process, devotion to training, devotion to systems.
+It pulls attention away from the seductive parts of the practice and demands a different kind of devotion.

 But we owe it to the work.